 Advocates also used digital platforms to connect with lawmakers regarding public policy issues, sending nearly 90,000 emails and over 23,400 tweets to congressional offices.
 More than 400 personalized videos were recorded to share with elected officials online.

-Throughout FY21, 535 Alzheimer's Congressional Teams (ACT) — one for every member of Congress — engaged with their legislators.
-In total, 2,174 ACT members and 689 State Champions nationwide conducted thousands of meetings and related actions, most of which took place virtually as a result of the COVID-19 pandemic.
+Throughout FY22, AIM's 535 Alzheimer's Congressional Teams (ACT) — one for every member of Congress — engaged with their legislators.
+In total, 1,992 ACT members and 678 State Champions nationwide conducted thousands of meetings and related actions concerning matters of public policy.

 The Association held more than 550 events with members of Congress, including virtual meetings, tele-town halls, Coffees with Congress and conversations at Walk to End Alzheimer's.
 Additionally, advocates submitted approximately 900 letters to the editor, with nearly 40% published in media outlets around the nation.

 AIM conveyed to Congress its strong support for the Food and Drug Administration's (FDA) Accelerated Approval Pathway for treatments, as well as the importance of preserving and strengthening this critical tool for bringing therapies to individuals currently living with an unmet medical need.
 The Alzheimer's Association also sponsored an event with The Hill that gathered policymakers, patient advocates and experts for a conversation on expedited drug approvals.

 The Association achieved important advances at the state level in FY22.
 Association and AIM staff and advocates took 204,844 actions targeting state officials on matters of public policy, exceeding the nationwide goal of 160,800.
 Several priority bills in alignment with the Association's coordinated Nationwide State Policy Priorities were signed into law following active engagement from the Association and AIM, and a number of states addressed significant challenges in long-term care settings that impact people living with dementia.